NILBOGtheSavior/poker-equity-nn/README.md

 ## Generating the Data

+### Overview

 1. A function that takes in data such as `hand`, `board`, `num_opponents` returns the normalized probability.
 2. Another function converts the hand to a binary vector and stores the array along with a normalized value of `num_opponents`.
-3. Each feature (the binary vector and normalized `num_opponents`) and label is stored as a tensor.
+3. Each feature (the binary vector and normalized `num_opponents`) and label (equity) is stored as a tensor.
 4. The data is stored in an output file.

+### Observations and Improvements

+- The program was able to run in approximately 10 minutes with 10,000 examples and 1,000 sims.
+- A larger data file with 50,000 examples will be created.
+- A small set of 1,000 examples will be created with more simulation runs with the goal of reducing noise for validation sets.

+    - A graph showing equity estimates versus the number of simulations will be plotted to determine the optimal number of simulations that yields stable and low-noise results.

 ## Training the Model

+### Overview

-1. A function loads saved data, and splits it into train/validation sets.
+1. A function loads the training dataset and the validation dataset.
-2. A neural network must be defined.
+2. A neural network is defined.
-3. The data must be trained over multiple epochs and track loss/accuracy
+3. The data is trained over multiple epochs and track loss/accuracy
 4. The trained model is saved in an output file.

+### Observations and Improvements

+- Compared to the 1k sample, training the 10k sample has worse loss.
+This suggests that overfitting occurred.
+The model will be retrained with 50k samples to see if the pattern continues.
+- Loss will be logged in the future to ensure that results can be compared.
+- The Adam optimizer algorithm was used in initial training runs.
+AdamW and some others will be tested to determine the best optimizer to use for this project.